grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 Given a user with any name
 ```

-can be translated literally to code like this:
+can be translated literally to the following piece of code:

 ```csharp
 var user = new User(anyName);
 ```

+Note that we don't have the `User` class yet and we don't bother for now with what `anyName` really is.
+It's OK.

 Then the second line: